thurbermichelle/copy/README.md

 # copy
-i am livy and i sit in pink care bear shirt
+i am livy and im a bully